nspragg/filesniffer/README.md

 ## Features

 * Built on streams to handle large files
-* Integrates with [FileHound](https://github.com/nspragg/filehound) for advanced file filtering
+* Integrates with [FileHound](https://github.com/nspragg/filehound) for advanced file searching
 * Uses events to emit matching data and the names of matches files
 * Supports gzip files